arpadpall21/Book-Store/README.md

       - for the sake of simplicity, no password check
       - mention used python version
       - metion if postman used the session cookie is hanled automatically
+      - I have not chosen the most optimal production solution, but the aim is to use the fastAPI features (like dependency injection usag is not optimal)
+      - get book white space must be replaced with _ ex: ....

   My shiny new FastAPI project!
       - implements: